tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "ech_required" alert.
-It then processes the "retry_configs" field from the server's "encrypted_client_hello" extension.
+It then processes the "retry_configs" field from the "encrypted_client_hello" extension sent in the server's EncryptedExtensions.

 If one of the values contains a version supported by the client, it can regard the ECH keys as securely replaced by the server.
 It SHOULD retry the handshake